Snuggan/pax2/documentation/example-en-mass.md

 ### plots.csv

-This file contains field measurements, ground data.
-It has a header line followed by data from one plot per line.
+This file contains plot-related data such as coordinates, radius, field measurements, *etc.* It has a header line followed by data from one plot per line.
 The regular tools, the `pdal` filter modules, require these columns:

 - `east` is the eastern coordinate in the geographical reference system used in rasters and point cloud files.
 - `north` is the northern coordinate in the geographical reference system used in rasters and point cloud files.
 - `radius` in the unit used by geographical reference system used in rasters and point cloud files.
 Most probably meters.

-Then there are a number of required columns for the estimation we employ for Sweden:
+Then there are also a number of required columns for the estimation we employ for Sweden:

 - `leaveson` was the plot measured during the summer season, values are 1.
 If not, values are 0.
 - `scanner_type` what scanner type was used to scan the plot (Leica ALS80 is 0, Leica TerrainMapper is 1).